ashleygraf101/performance-test/README.md

 ### Load - authenticated: peak load

+Estimation of concurrent users during sales launches.
+I think 7000 to 15000.
+I've used the lower limit for this.

 Gradually ramps up to 7,000 concurrent users.

 99% of requests should finish within 5000ms.